apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 * The leader has seen the highest zxid of all the followers.
 * A quorum of servers have committed to following the leader.

-Of these two requirements only the first, the highest zxid amoung the followers needs to hold for correct operation.
+Of these two requirements only the first, the highest zxid among the followers needs to hold for correct operation.
 The second requirement, a quorum of followers, just needs to hold with high probability.
 We are going to recheck the second requirement, so if a failure happens during or after the leader election and quorum is lost,